Global customs environment

 The relation between administrations and business

 What is customs all about and what are the objectives at stake for all actors involved within the supply chain?
 Customs legislation and decisions have significant impact on the business environment.
 This training module brings the whole of the sector in perspective, respecting all relevant stages of policy creation.
-The module will be concluded with a business game.

 This advanced module can be taken by participants who have already passed the basic programme or can prove that they have obtained an equivalent degree of experience.